What is Employee Engagement?

 Facilitate the employees to take some time free every day just to logout from the regular work and refresh.
 Create an eco-system that brings in a practice of interactions across departments.
 Facilitate cross-departmental engagements by encouraging employees to conduct expert talks, health & fitness regime, value-added future growth options, hobby ideas, and many other initiatives that can engage employees.
 Productivity sure comes as a promising result.

 Employee job satisfaction is an age-old activity of job rotation.
 With the turn of decades, job satisfaction has come to adapt to the role of engagement.
-The idea is creating a conducive environment where the employee finds growth.
+The idea is to create a conducive environment where the employee finds growth.

 Some Job rotation activities can bring a difference to a certain extent, except if the job demands unique skill sets.
 Once in awhile, job rotation can wipe out all the monotony and lethargy and bring a refreshed working environment.
 An employee can also explore the potential to handle other job functions and to specialize or withdraw from the previous.